-If consciousness is available, one may acknowledge the nature of the barrier (or acknowledge that the barrier is apprehended but perhaps not yet fully understood.)
-Then decide whether one wishes to retreat, develop more flexibility or an alternate approach, or perhaps one might wish to summon the energy to try to push through the obstacle.
+If consciousness is available, one may acknowledge the nature of the barrier.
+Or one may acknowledge that the barrier is apprehended but perhaps not yet fully understood.
+Then decide whether one wishes to retreat, develop more flexibility or an alternate approach.
+Or perhaps one might wish to summon the energy to try to push through the obstacle.

-In sade-sati, the pain is the result of emotionally banging one's head against a wall by pretending that the wall is not there.
-Usually in this sort of contest the wall tends to win.
+In sade-sati, the pain is the result of emotionally banging one's head against a wall while pretending that the wall is not there.
+Usually in this sort of contest, the wall tends to win.

-The reason for the intensified maturity is that sade-sati typically retards and often prohibits depending upon other people for one's own psycho-emotional sustenance.
+The reason for the intensified maturity = sade-sati Typically, Retards and often prohibits depending upon other people for one's own psycho-emotional sustenance.
 Others tend to be emotionally cold, Thus one reaches inward to discover one's own emotional resources, and the result is a deepening awareness of inner strengths which were not before known.

 One may be deprived of care from external caretakers.
 During this process one may learn to care for oneself.
-Because men are trained to rely on women for their emotional awareness and support, whereas women have stronger cultural permission to access their own emotional resources, the Sade Sati is typically more difficult for men.
+Because men are trained to rely on women for their emotional awareness and support, whereas women have stronger cultural permission to access their own emotional resources, the Sade-Sati is typically more difficult for menr.

 One may experience an enduring, relentless feeling of severe emotional distress.
-Sade Saati transit, occurring once every 28-30 years, usually results in a deep feeling that the foundations of one’s life have collapsed.
+Sade-Sati transit, occurring once every 28-30 years, usually results in a deep feeling that the foundations of one's life have collapsed.

 Shani means Stop.
 Chandra means Comfort.